 - offline_measurements_threshold - the amount of license that when reached, the client will pull more measurements (offline_measurements).

-- Knowing the remaining time of the session - you can request the SDK for the remaining time of a session, if this time is bigger than 0 then you are on the same session.
+- Knowing the remaining time of the session - you can send a request to the SDK for the remaining time of a session - if this time is above 0, then you are on the same session.

 What is the flow of activations and sessions?

 - When a new user installs the app, the user will consume 1 device activation count and a certain number of sessions (say, 50) which can be used to perform measurements offline.

 - Every time the user initiates a test or measurement, the SDK will look for the Product ID and License key to activate our main core.
 The core algorithm will not activate if the License key is either expired, invalid, or has already reached its maximum number of allocated sessions or activations.